-- Water the sweet basil seeds well, being careful not to flood the soil.
+- Water the seeds well, being careful not to flood the soil.

 - Place in a brightly lit south facing windowsill, or allow to sit under artificial grow lights.
-Maintaining consistent moisture, your sweet basil seeds should begin to sprout in 6-10 days.
+Maintaining consistent moisture, your seeds should begin to sprout in 6-10 days.

 Quick Guide for Growing Basil